Fatima-Salim/alx-zero_day/README.md

-Hi My first readme is updated
+Hi My  readme is up to date now